opendaylight/docs/docs/getting-started-guide/project-release-notes/bier.rst

 * Do you have any external interfaces other than RESTCONF?

-  * BIER project needs to get topology information via OpenFlow and BIER configuration via NETCONF.
+  * BIER project needs to get topology information via BGP-LS and BIER configuration via NETCONF.

 * Other security issues?

-  * The required security issues are provided in the RESTCONF, NETCONF and OpenFlow project.
+  * The required security issues are provided in the RESTCONF, NETCONF and BGP-LS project.

 Quality Assurance
 =================

-* `Link to Sonar Report <https://sonar.opendaylight.org/overview?id=72693>`_ 76.5%
+* `Link to Sonar Report <https://sonar.opendaylight.org/overview?id=72693>`_ 76.7%
-* `Link to CSIT Jobs <https://jenkins.opendaylight.org/releng/view/bier/job/bier-csit-1node-basic-all-carbon/>`_
+* `Link to CSIT Jobs <https://jenkins.opendaylight.org/releng/view/bier/job/bier-csit-1node-basic-all-nitrogen/>`_
 * Testing methodology.
 How extensive was it?
 What should be expected to work?
   What has not been tested as much?
 * There are unit tests and integration test available under folder "test" and system test in CSIT but the NETCONF